iikk-a/Plethora-Ore-Tracers/README.md

 The required modules are Neural Interface, Overlay Glasses and Block Scanner.
 Without these, it simply cannot function.

 ## Examples
 Here is a YouTube video demonstrating how it works.
-[![YouTube video demonstration](https://img.youtube.com/vi/ljtvr_jARDk/0.jpg)](https://www.youtube.com/watch?v=ljtvr_jARDk)
+(Click the image to be redirected) [![YouTube video demonstration](https://img.youtube.com/vi/ljtvr_jARDk/0.jpg)](https://www.youtube.com/watch?v=ljtvr_jARDk)